sriramab/gamamanual/WikiOnly/OperatorsLZ.md

 ```

-  * returns the geometry corresponding to the transfomartion of the given geometry to the GAMA CRS (Coordinate Reference System) assuming the given geometry is referenced by given CRS
+  * returns the geometry corresponding to the transformation of the given geometry to the GAMA CRS (Coordinate Reference System) assuming the given geometry is referenced by given CRS

 ```
 geometry var1 <- to_GAMA_CRS({121,14}, "EPSG:4326"); 	// var1 equals a geometry corresponding to the agent geometry transformed into the GAMA CRS